mekline/MakeMetasforStims/ontology sketch.md

 list Stimulus Types <- Creator may not provide all dependencies, we should be able to reconstruct

-list Variants - If each item in a set has multiple versions (e.g. sad, happy, angry of actor 1, actor 2, and so on), list them here
+list ItemVersions - If each item in a set has multiple versions (e.g. sad, happy, angry of actor 1, actor 2, and so on), list them here

 ###Linguistic